As tech firms track your location, advertisers zero in for the sale

-SAN FRANCISCO, July 14 (Reuters) - Mapping technology advancements from Google Inc and Facebook Inc that provide more precise user location data than ever before are starting to dent advertisers’ longtime skepticism about boosting mobile ad spending.
+SAN FRANCISCO (Reuters) - Mapping technology advancements from Google Inc and Facebook Inc that provide more precise user location data than ever before are starting to dent advertisers’ longtime skepticism about boosting mobile ad spending.

 In recent years, major retailers have restricted mobile to 10 percent or less of their ad budgets because of difficulty gauging their effectiveness and a limited ability to target shoppers by location.